Information for applicants 2020/21

-It is essential that, after this date, any changes to your postal address or other contact details be notified directly to your college choice.
+It is essential that, after this date, any changes to your contact details be notified directly to your college choice.
 Changes made on UCAS will not be passed on to the College.
 Please state your full name and UCAS Personal ID number in any correspondence with the College.

 By the end of October

 Your application will be acknowledged by email, including a reminder of any tests or written work required for your course.
 Please check your email, including your junk mail or spam folder, regularly.